Why should I use CoinTracker?

 All calculations default to a first-in first-out (FIFO) model.
 We also support additional methods of specific identification (such as highest-in-first out [HIFO] and last-in-first-out [LIFO] from the settings).

-Please make sure you have done the following:
+Please make sure you have considered the following:

-- If you use Bittrex: unfortunately their API makes only supports a rolling 30 day window for trade history.
-Please make sure to bulk upload your transaction history via CSV from the zippy next to the exchange on the wallets page (you only need to do this once).
+- If you use Bittrex: please bulk upload your transaction history via CSV from the zippy next to the exchange on the wallets page (the Bittrex API only supports a rolling 30 day window for trade history, but you only need to upload the CSV once)

 If you have done all of the above and there is still a problem, send us an email at firstname.lastname@example.org.